DeannaLinn/DeannaLinn.github.io/_posts/2019-02-03-why_data_science.markdown

 As a physics major I really enjoyed solving physics related problems and I definitely see myself using those problems solving skills within data science.
 I like looking for different ways to solve a problem and I also like math.
 I see myself using skills in math, statistics, programming, and other related subjects to organize large data sets.
 I am also drawn to the creative aspect such as applying the technical skills to uncover solutions hidden in the data to take on business challenges and goals.

-While I learned that I enjoy the challenges that come along with solving tough problems as a physics major, I also realized that I enjoy sharing what I learn through talks, poster presentations, oureach, and workshops.
+While I learned that I enjoy the challenges that come along with solving tough problems as a physics major, I also realized that I enjoy sharing what I learn through talks, poster presentations, outreach, and workshops.
 I see data science as a compatible choice with my career goals where problem solving and communication skills intersect.

 I look forward to completing the data science course created by the Flatiron School and starting my career as a data scientist.